 The CrossHelmet, through the app also provides vital information like weather updates, waypoints, distance to destination and projected time, etc. If you enjoy riding in packs, the CrossHelmet is ideal for your group.
 There’s a group talk feature that facilitates communication among group riders.
 Riders can freely share their locations, including photos and videos.
 The riders without a CrossHelmet would also have access to the shared information as long as they belong to the group.

 The mobile app works on Android and iOS platforms.
-Essential HUD features of the helmet can be accessed through the touch panel.
-If you love riding with gloves, a capacitive sticker has been included to ensure you have no trouble accessing the panel.
-At full charge, the battery lasts 6-8 hours.
-Expectedly, the helmet would still perform its primary objective of protecting the rider’s head even when the battery is spent.
+You can access the essential HUD features of the helmet through the touch panel.
+If you love riding with gloves, a capacitive sticker ensures you have no trouble accessing the panel.
+At full charge, the battery lasts 4-6 hours.
+As expected, the helmet would still perform its primary objective of protecting the rider’s head even when the battery is spent.

-The helmet is available for pre-order at about $1600.
-While the price may seem expensive at first glance, the features the helmet promise makes it more than worth it.
+The CrossHelmet costs $1,799.
+While the price may seem expensive at first glance, the features offered make it worth considering.
 When you consider that a conventional helmet may cost as much as $800 to $1000, buying this smart helmet looks like the smart choice.
-Orders would be shipped between February 2019 and April 2019, depending on your location.